 How to Reach Elafonisi

 Elafonisi is located 75 kilometers from Chania.
-There’re several roads to get to Elafonisi (Google maps suggests 3), locals recommend to go through the gorge of Topolia, dangerously narrow at times but with gorgeous views
+There’re several roads to get to Elafonisi (Google maps suggests 3), locals recommend going through the gorge of Topolia, dangerously narrow at times but with gorgeous views

-Where to eat and stay in Elafonisi
+Where to Eat and Stay in Elafonisi

 Finally, if you happen to drive around Elafonisi at night, open your eyes wide… chances are you encounter a deer or two wandering in the darkness.

 This stunning place is 1 kilometer east of the lagoon of Elafonisi.
 There is a juniper grove all over the area which offers comfort and shade under the hot Cretan sun.
 Naturists are usual visitors to the beach, some even camp there for days.